Maaloula: Language

 As the last remaining area where Western Neo-Aramaic is still spoken, the three villages represent an important source for anthropological linguistic studies regarding first century Western Aramaic.
-According to scholarly consensus, the language of Jesus was also Western Aramaic (more specifically, the Galilean variety of Jewish Palestinian Aramaic).
+According to scholarly consensus, the language of Jesus was a Western Middle Aramaic variety, Galilean Aramaic.

 Monasteries

-There are two important monasteries in Maaloula: the Melkite Greek Catholic Church Mar Sarkis and Greek Orthodox Church of Antioch Convent of Saint Thecla.
+There are two important monasteries in Maaloula: the Melkite monastery of Mar Sarkis and the Antiochan Convent of Saint Thecla.

 Saint Sarkis Monastic Complex

 The Saint Sarkis Monastic Complex of Maaloula is one of the oldest surviving monasteries in Syria.
 It was built on the site of a pagan temple, and has elements which go back to the fifth to sixth century Byzantine period.

-Saint Sarkis is the Syriac name for Saint Sergius, a Roman soldier who was executed for his Christian beliefs.
+Saint Sarkis is the Aramaic name for Sergius, a Roman soldier who was executed for his Christian beliefs.
 This monastery still maintains its solemn historical character.

 The monastery has two of the oldest icons in the world, one depicting the Last Supper.